57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 * #### Consensus Algorithm Integrity

-Verifies the consensus protocols are functioning correctly in maintaining agreement across the network.
-Test for common scenarios where nodes might deviate due to bugs or malicious attempts.
+Verify that the consensus protocols are functioning correctly in maintaining agreement across the network.
+Also be sure to test for common scenarios where nodes might deviate due to bugs or malicious attempts.

 * #### Node Sync

-Ensures nodes in the network can synchronize and share data without errors.
-This testing evaluates how efficiently and accurately a node can sync with the rest of the network, from the initial block to the current state.
+Node sync testing ensures that nodes in the network can synchronize and share data without errors.
+Further, this testing evaluates how efficiently and accurately a node can sync with the rest of the network, from the initial block to the current state.
 It involves validating the complete download and verification of blockchain data, assessing the time taken for a node to sync under various network conditions, and ensuring that the node remains fully operational and accurate throughout the process.
 Additionally, node sync tests should cover scenarios involving network interruptions or bandwidth limitations, examining how well nodes can recover from or adapt to such disruptions.

 * #### RPC

-Ensure that the RPC module is working as expected for EVM and consensus layer endpoints of all genesis validator nodes, including request and response schema validation, response status code validation.
+Ensure that the RPC module is working as expected for EVM and consensus layer endpoints of all genesis validator nodes, including request and response schema validation as well as response status code validation.

 * #### Fault Tolerance and Recovery

-Test the blockchain’s ability to recover from node downtime or failure.
-This involves simulating node crashes and examining recovery procedures, ensuring that the network sustains its integrity and performance after such events.
+Be sure to test the blockchain’s ability to recover from node downtime or failure.
+This testing approach involves simulating node crashes and examining recovery procedures, ensuring that the network sustains its integrity and performance after such events.

 * #### Staking